mongoose84/lol/README.md

 ```
 ##### Build and run

-build and run the applicaiton on Windows
+build and run the application on Windows
 ```
 dotnet build
 dotnet run